|Jet in Carina WFC3 IR [Courtesy NASA]

 Oh please!
 Though this is one of the better-off families in the village, father's Scripture reading is interrupted by a bronchitic cough that presages the pneumonia that will kill him at 53 -- not helped by the wood smoke of the fire.
 (He is lucky: life expectancy even in England was less than 40 in 1800.)
 The baby will die of the smallpox that is now causing him to cry; his sister will soon be the chattel of a drunken husband.
 The water the son is pouring tastes of the cows that drink from the brook.
 Toothache tortures the mother.
 The neighbour's lodger is getting the other girl pregnant in the hayshed even now and her child will be sent to an orphanage.
 The stew is grey and gristly yet meat is a rare change from gruel; there is no fruit or salad at this season.
 It is eaten with a wooden spoon from a wooden bowl.
 Candles cost too much, so firelight is all there is to see by.
 Nobody in the family has ever seen a play, painted a picture or heard a piano.
 School is a few years of dull Latin taught by a bigoted martinet at the vicarage.
 Father visited the city once, but the travel cost him a week's wages and the others have never travelled more than fifteen miles from home.
 Each daughter owns two wool dresses, two linen shirts and one pair of shoes.
 Father's jacket cost him a month's wages but is now infested with lice.
 The children sleep two to a bed on straw mattresses on the floor.
 As for the bird outside the window, tomorrow it will be trapped and eaten by the boy.

-In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale, widespread decline in morality or living standards.
+In short, there is absolutely no substance to the claim that science is responsible for the perceived decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
 This "decline," by all objective measures, is highly exaggerated in the public arena, both from the secular left and the religious right.
-This perception of steep decline is, by all indications, a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.
+It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.

-Furthermore, from a larger perspective there are many other serious challenges that urgently need our attention, including long-term global warming, the many biological species threatened with extinction, and the hundreds of millions of the human family that still remain in extreme poverty.
-So society certainly needs to redouble efforts to educate youth, preparing them for a global information-focused economy, and to guide them through the ever-changing landscape of potentially destructive paths, ranging from alcohol, tobacco, drugs and crime, to sexually transmitted diseases and out-of-wedlock births.
+Thus society certainly needs to redouble its efforts to educate youth, preparing them for a global information-focused economy, and to guide them through the ever-changing landscape of potentially destructive paths, ranging from alcohol, tobacco, drugs and crime, to sexually transmitted diseases and out-of-wedlock births.
 But this is an arena where both science and religion can join hands in benefiting society.
 Science can study and document the dangers of social ills and our progress (or lack of progress) in combatting them.
-Religion can work with both youth and adults to help them recognize their obligations to the larger human family, both locally and globally, and also to recognize the futility of resorting to violence, gangs and warfare to settle differences.
+Church organizations can work with both youth and adults to help them recognize their obligations to the larger human family, both locally and globally, and also to recognize the futility of resorting to violence, gangs and warfare to settle differences.

-Along this line, there is one bright spot in the report, mentioned above, that 50% of births to American women under 30 are out of wedlock: nonetheless women with a four-year college education are overwhelmingly likely to be married before having children [DeParle2012].
-What's more, marriages are much more stable when both partners have a four-year college education.
-For example, a 2015 Pew Research study found that 78% of women who are college-educated when they are married are likely to be married 20 years later, versus only 40% of women who have a high school education or less [Wang2015; Coontz2014].
+Along this line, there is one bright spot in the report, mentioned above, that 41% of births to American women are out of wedlock: nonetheless women with a four-year college education are overwhelmingly likely to be married before having children.
+What's more, marriages are much more stable when both partners have a four-year college education (see above for details) [Wang2015; Coontz2014].
 Thus encouraging all young people, men and women, to become well educated, not only helps them become better informed and economically independent, but also helps to promote stable marriages and to ensure that the next generation of children will be raised in better home environments.